Falicon/conversationlist/README.md

 # conversationlist
-Open source version of email address collection script.
+Open source version of email address collection script that powers the core of the https://www.conversationlist.com service (for additional power features, options, and more details please see the Conversation List service).

 ## Requirements & installation